neumaics/caminatus/readme.md

 **Warning**: this system not yet been tested on a real kiln/oven/furnace.
 If you somehow manage to get it working in its current state, you use at your own risk!
-Not intended for exposure to the public internet.
+Not intended for exposure to the public internet, for reasons that I hope are obvious.

 ## Purpose
 Caminatus can be used to control kilns and furnaces.
+It was originally made to test different control theory algorithms, but now only, reliably, incorporates PID control.
+Eventually fuzzy logic, and other algorithms may be incorporated.

 ## Setup
-TBD
+See setup for jbruce12000/kiln-controller for a similar direction for Caminatus.

 ## Running
 ```bash